IBM-Cloud/gp-vscode-plugin/README.md

 In the command palette `(F1)` type Globalization Pipeline you should see the following commands:

 + Globalization Pipeline - Create Bundle
++ Globalization Pipeline - Delete Bundle
-- Globalization Pipeline - Upload Source Bundle
++ Globalization Pipeline - Download Bundle
-* Globalization Pipeline - Delete Bundle
++ Globalization Pipeline - Upload Source Bundle

 When you use these commands a connection will automatically be made to the Globalization Pipeline service on IBM Bluemix to complete your requested action.
 When you upload your source bundle content the extension will automatically detect the file format and will perform any necessary transformation for you.